 Wings: Reddish – orange

-The European Hornet (vespa crabro) is found across Bristol and in particular the woodland valleys of Gordano, Abbots Leigh and Failand.
-It is the largest eusocial wasp in Europe and is among the most impressive of all British insects, and at over 35mm long the Queen is a magnificent sight.
+They are the largest eusocial wasp in Europe and among the most impressive of all British insects.
+At over 35mm long, the Queen is a magnificent sight.

 When Will You See Hornets?